-The U.S. dollar rose against the New Taiwan dollar Tuesday, gaining NT$0.035 to close at the day's high of NT$30.303 on an improvement in regional manufacturing activity data in the U.S. for April, dealers said.
+The U.S. dollar fell against the Taiwan dollar Tuesday, shedding NT$0.032 to close at NT$30.005 as the local currency followed other regional currencies higher against the greenback, dealers said.